ilovejs/ilovejs/README.md

 ### Hi there 👋

 Release in 2020:
-- 🔭 [KapMod](https://github.com/ilovejs/KapMod), video capture app by Electron
+- 🔭 [KapMod](https://github.com/ilovejs/KapMod), Cross Platform Desktop App: for video capture using Electron

 <!--